iprince10/PRINCE-DSA--Journal/Arrays/README.md

  - Use two pointers
  - Left pointer to point at index for storing the element.
  - Iterate the right pointer over the nums length , check if the num at right != val , then store the num of right index  at left index .

+## 📌 Problem 17:
+**LeetCode 2460**-Apply operations to an array(https://leetcode.com/problems/apply-operations-to-an-array):
+**Approach**
+ - Use two pointer , full fill the conditions .
+And fill the remaining indexes by zero.